rsimon5/Earthquakes/README.md

-Visualizing of Earthquake Data in the last Month
+Visualization of Earthquake Data in the last Month

 ![2-BasicMap](Images/Earthquakes.png)